Who was King Arthur?

 How much is the King Arthur tour?

-If you would like an all-inclusive tour, please add on £60 per person, to include all entry fees, light lunch, morning coffee/tea and additional transport from the castle valley (private road).
+If you would like to relax on an all-inclusive tour, please add on £60 per person, to include all entry fees, light lunch, morning coffee/tea, souvenir guide-book and additional transport from the castle valley (private road).

 Please contact me if you would like a quote to be collected from your accommodation.
 Some collection fees are shown in the shop area of this website.